prudvikeshav/KodeKloudEngineer/Kubernetes/Rolling Updates And Rolling Back Deployments in Kubernetes.md

 namespace/datacenter created
 ```

-We can change our context from default namespace to newly created namespace datacenter
+We can change our context from default namespace to newly created namespace datacenter.

 ```bash
 kubectl config set-context --current --namespace=datacenter